PUP-Punzalan/PUP-Punzalan/README.md

-# Amado Niño Rei Punzalan
+# 👋 Hi, I'm Amado Niño Rei Punzalan
 #
 Third-year computer engineering student, aspiring web developer, with an experience in website development.
 I am currently studying at Polytechnic University of the Philippines in Bachelor of Science in Computer Engineering.